WSDOT-GIS/GTFS-Service/README.md

 To clone the repository.
 Type `git clone --recursive https://github.com/WSDOT-GIS/GTFS-Service.git` at the git bash prompt.

 ### Setup reference paths ###
-You need to add a reference path in order to get the *Gtfs.IO* project to compile in this solution.
+You need to add a reference path in order to get the *Gtfs.IO* project to compile in this solution. **(If someone knows of a way to setup the project so that this isn't necessary, please let me know or create a pull request.)**

 * Open the *Gtfs.IO* project properties dialog.
 * Click on *Reference Paths*